What Is Order Picking? Methods & Solutions for eCommerce

 In this method, an order is divided into smaller parts or sections, and each picker is responsible for collecting items from their assigned section of the warehouse.

-For example, if a phone accessory kit consists of different items stored in different parts of the facility, one warehouse employee will be responsible for collecting earphones from one section.
+For example, if a phone accessory kit consists of different items stored in different parts of the facility, one warehouse employee will be responsible for collecting earphones from one section while

-Then, another employee collects a phone case from a different area.
-After picking all parts of the order, warehouse employees consolidate them at a central location before packing and shipping.
+another employee collects a phone case from a different area.

 Cluster Picking